Ensono/stacks-azure-data/pysparkle/README.md

 included in the classpath.

 # Azure Data Factory setup
 Example setup for running PySparkle from ADF.
-The pipeline below consists of two steps:
-1. Get Service Principal Secret from Key Vault
-2. Run Databricks Python activity with Service Principal Secret passed as a parameter.

 ```json
 {